Baffert says Derby winner Medina Spirit tested positive - WTMJ

-Flanked by his attorney Craig Robertson in a morning news conference at Churchill Downs on Sunday, Baffert said Medina Spirit was found to have 21 picograms of betamethasone, double the legal threshold in Kentucky racing, in a postrace sample.
+Flanked by his attorney Craig Robertson in a morning news conference at Churchill Downs on Sunday, Baffert said his barn was told that Medina Spirit was found to have 21 picograms of the steroid betamethasone, double the legal threshold in Kentucky racing, in a postrace sample.

+“I got the biggest gut-punch in racing, for something I didn’t do,” he said.

 Baffert denied any wrongdoing and said he did not know how Medina Spirit could have tested positive.
 He said Medina Spirit has never been treated with betamethasone and called it “a complete injustice.”